 - A UE MUST include the P-Preferred-Identity header in SIP messages if it is assigned more than one Public Identity at registration time.
 [PKT 24.229] states that the P-Preferred-Identity header is optional regardless of the number of assigned public identities. - Requirements on the use and population of Privacy and From headers are strengthened.
 For details, see Section 7.2, Caller ID. - A UE MUST supply a Globally Routable User-Agent URI (GRUU) in its contact address when establishing a dialog.
-The requirements for the handling of a GRUU defined in [ID SIP-GRUU] MUST be supported by the UE. - The requirements for the handling of a History-Info header defined in [RFC 4244] MUST be supported by the UE, Call Forwarding AS, and SIP network elements.
+The requirements for the handling of a GRUU defined in [RFC 5627] MUST be supported by the UE. - The requirements for the handling of a History-Info header defined in [RFC 4244] MUST be supported by the UE, Call Forwarding AS, and SIP network elements.
 In addition to the procedures in [PKT 24.229], the UE MUST include a Supported Header in an INVITE request with the 'his info' option tag as defined in [RFC 4244].
-When proxying an INVITE, the SIP network elements MUST follow the rules defined in [RFC 4244] with regard to inclusion and population of the History-Info header.
+When proxying an INVITE, the SIP network elements MUST follow the rules defined in [RFC 4244] with regard to inclusion and population of the History-Info header. - The UE requirement for the case of receiving a NOTIFY with "rejected" event attribute can be configured.
+For details, see Section 7.1.16. - Any AS supporting an RST feature MUST support the Application Server procedures specified in [PKT 24.229].
+In addition, unless specified otherwise in this specification, any AS supporting an RST feature and acting as a B2BUA MUST ensure that the To header field in the INVITE request of the outgoing call leg matches the To header field received in the INVITE of the incoming call leg.